inyong37/Study/_Computer/Software/System.md

 - DOS
   - QDOS
   - MS-DOS (By Microsoft)
-- Windows (By Microsoft, closed source)
+- Windows (By Microsoft)
-- Unix (by Bell Laboratory, at 1970's, mixed/shared source)
+- Unix (by Bell Laboratory, at 1970's)
-  - HP-UX (by Hewlett Packard Enterprise, from Unix System V, at 1984, closed source)
+  - HP-UX (by Hewlett Packard Enterprise, from Unix System V, at 1984)
-  - Solaris ((aka SunOS by Sun Microsystems) by Oracle, closed source)
+  - SunOS (by Sun Microsystems)
+  - Solaris (by Oracle)
   - NeXTSTEP (by NeXT)
+  - BSD (by Computer Systems Research Group in University of California, Berkeley, at 1977 ~ 1995)
 - Linux
   - Ubuntu
   - CentOS